Lynn Bell: Professional baseball

 Bell played professional baseball as a second baseman from 1906 to 1914.
-He played in the Southern Michigan League for Saginaw in 1906 and Kalamazoo in 1907 and 1908.
+He played in the Southern Michigan League for Saginaw in 1906 and the Kalamazoo Kazoos in 1907 and 1908.
 During the 1909 and 1910 seasons, he played for the Springfield Senators in the Illinois–Indiana–Iowa League.
 He was sold by the Senators to the St. Louis Cardinals in 1910.
 One newspaper account noted that Bell made "a brilliant show" during the Cardinals' spring training camp in 1910:

 Remember Lynn Bell the fast second baseman with Kinsella's Senators last season, who never let a line drive get through his territory?
 He's making the big leaguers sit up and take notice in the camp of the St Louis Cardinals at Little Rock, Ark.
 The sport scribes of the St. Louis newspapers say that Huggins, the former Cincinnati second sacker, will have to travel at a two-minute clip to win the berth away from Bell.

 Bell was returned to Springfield in mid-April 1910.

 At the time of the 1910 U.S. Census, Bell was residing with his parents in Ypsilanti, Michigan.
 His occupation was listed as baseball player.

 Bell also played for the Scranton Miners of the New York State League for parts of the 1912, 1913 and 1914 seasons.
 He also appeared in 50 games for the Louisville Colonels of the American Association in 1912.
 In July 1914, he was purchased from Scranton by the Syracuse Stars to take over as the team's second baseman.
 According to the Syracuse Herald, "Bell was not in the best of condition when he was sold by Scranton to the Stars, but he worked hard and kept gamely in his togs when he should have been in a hospital."
 In the spring of 1915, Bell returned to Scranton due to the failure of the Syracuse team to pay the money due to Scranton for the sale of Bell.
 Bell was reportedly seeking a managerial position with the Adrian Club in the Southern Michigan League in 1915.